bigjungle/vaadin-FullStackApp-starter/README.md

 before running in the other mode.

 # Running in Eclipse or IntelliJ
-As both IDEs support running Spring Boot applications you just have to import the project and select `com.vaadin.starter.bakery.Application` as main class if not done automatically.
+As both IDEs support running Spring Boot applications you just have to import the project and select `com.packagename.myapp.Application` as main class if not done automatically.
 Using an IDE will also allow you to speed up development even more.
 Just check https://vaadin.com/blog/developing-without-server-restarts.

 ## IntelliJ < 2018
 Unfortunately, up to IntelliJ 2017 dependencies scoped as `provided` in the Maven POM will not be loaded on startup.
 As a workaround you will have to remove the scope definition of `spring-boot-starter-tomcat` and `javax.servlet-api` from the pom.xml.